FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 The GOTEK should appear in Devices as STM Device in DFU Mode

-If Unknown Device appears, you need to install the driver yourself
+If Unknown Device appears in the Control Panel window, you will need to install the driver yourself

 ➤ Right‑click Unknown Device ➤ Choose Properties ➤ Hardware ➤ Properties ➤ Driver ➤ Update Driver